 At some point — I’m not even clear how long we spent with these three puffins — they all decided to fly away, in search of more fish to fill their bulging bellies.

-Puffins spend the majority of the year at sea, but they come to land to breed between late May and late August.
-This is the best time to visit if you want to see these adorable birds.
+Puffins spend the majority of the year at sea, but they come to land to breed.
+The best time to see the Puffins in Newfoundland is between late May and late August.
+Planning a trip in June or July would give you the best odds of seeing these birds on land.

-Where To Stay Close To The Puffin Viewing Site
+Where To Stay Near The Puffin Viewing Site

-I stayed at Artisan Inn and Twine Loft Dining and loved everything about my stay.
+I stayed at Artisan Inn and Twine Loft Dining and loved everything about my stay, including how close this hotel is to the puffin viewing site.
 Choose from a variety of rooms spread out among three buildings in the historic town of Trinity.

 Other accommodation options in Trinity include: